-Each year, the Center offers internal pilot funding to UNC Health Care and UNC School of Medicine employees for health care innovations across a broad spectrum of interest areas including innovative care delivery models and care pathways, new technologies, new applications, advanced analytics, business model innovations, workforce development, and translational research.
-Since introducing the Innovation Pilot Awards in 2013, the Center has awarded 26 teams over $1,180,000 total to support innovative pilots.
+Since 2013, the Center has offered an annual internal pilot funding opportunity to UNC Health and UNC School of Medicine employees for health care innovations across a broad spectrum of interest areas including innovative care delivery models and care pathways, new technologies, new applications, advanced analytics, business model innovations, workforce development, and translational research.
+Since introducing the Innovation Pilot Awards in 2013, the Center has awarded 28 teams over $1,280,000 total to support innovative pilots.

 Vestibulodynia (VBD) is a very common cause of sexual pain of reproductive aged women in the United States.
 One of the first-line treatments for VBD, topical lidocaine 5% ointment, cream or gel, is difficult to apply due to the content and lack of a directed delivery system.
 Innovative vestibule medication delivery systems are needed to permit longer, directed therapy.
 This project will be the first to apply a specialized thin film technology to the vulvar vestibule.